mihaicris-adoreme/cordial-ios-sdk/README.md

 ## Swift Package Manager

-For adding `Cordial SDK` to your project via Swift Package Manager use this repository: `git@gitlab.com:cordialinc/mobile-sdk/ios-sdk.git`
+For adding Cordial SDK to your project via Swift Package Manager use this repository: `git@gitlab.com:cordialinc/mobile-sdk/ios-sdk.git`

 ## CocoaPods

-Make sure you have access to `Cordial SDK` gitlab repo.
-We recommend adding your SSH key to `GitLab`.
-After that, specify `Cordial SDK` in your Podfile:
+Make sure you have access to Cordial SDK repo.
+We recommend adding your SSH key to GitLab.
+After that, specify Cordial SDK in your Podfile:

 ```
 use_frameworks!